brianschardt/browser-model/README.md

 If you refresh the browser the data still exists inside, and is easily retrievable.
 Pretty awesome!

+### Getting Started
+The standard way of getting set up is to create a directory called: models Then lets say I have user data, and post data.
+I create 2 files in the models directory called
+1. user.model.ts
+2. post.model.ts

+My user model looks like:
 ### Example Model
 ```
 import { Model } from 'browser-model';